Q: What is a clerk of courts?A:

 Q: Is the clerk of courts responsible for handling jury duty?A:

-No; jury duty is not handled by the clerks of courts but by a separate organization, the commissioners of jurors.
+No; jury duty is not handled by the clerks of courts but by a separate organization in each county, the commissioners of jurors.

 Q: Where are the clerks of courts located?A:

-You can find contact information for most Ohio county common pleas clerks at www.occaohio.com
+You can find contact information for all 88 Ohio county common pleas clerks at www.occaohio.com

-(click on “contact info”) and most Ohio municipal clerks at www.oamccc.org
+(click on “contact info”) and 94 Ohio municipal and county clerks at www.oamccc.org

 (click on “links”).
 Many clerks provide electronic access to court dockets for their courts, allowing the public to see the status of cases using the Internet; some even provide electronic copies of documents to the public at no charge.